bluestrike2/nsdcf.org/content/alumni/index.md

 * To provide members a directory to locate classmates and friends;
 * To provide a forum for alumni to network for business or personal reasons;
 * To provide outings and activities to build ongoing camaraderie and friendships;
-* To partner with the Norwin School District Community Foundation, a  501 (c) (3) charitable organization, to support the Norwin School District through supplemental funding of programs and initiatives to assure quality educational experiences for Norwin students.
+* To partner with the Norwin School District Community Foundation, a  501c3 charitable organization, to support the Norwin School District through supplemental funding of programs and initiatives to assure quality educational experiences for Norwin students.

 NAFA will be as effective and fun as its members want it to be.
 Become a member and help build the foundation of NAFA to assure it has a positive impact on its members and the Norwin schools, students and community.